 The Bank is a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of its customers and in connection with its overall investment strategy.
 These instruments involve, to varying degrees, elements of credit, interest rate and liquidity risk.
 In accordance with GAAP, these instruments are not recorded in the consolidated financial statements.
 Such instruments primarily include lending obligations, including commitments to originate mortgage and consumer loans and to fund unused lines of credit.

-The Bank has contractual obligations related to operating leases as well as a contingent liability related to a standby letter of credit.
-See Note 14 of Notes to Consolidated Financial Statements for the Bank's outstanding lending commitments and contractual obligations at March 31, 2018.
+The Bank also has contractual obligations related to operating leases.
+See Note 14 of Notes to Consolidated Financial Statements for the Bank's outstanding lending commitments and contractual obligations at March 31, 2019.

-The Bank has contractual obligations at March 31, 2018 as follows:
+The Bank has contractual obligations at March 31, 2019 as follows: